pbiggar/phc/doc/manual/treetutorial3.rst

 	<emphasis>transformation</emphasis> API.
 It looks very similar to the tree
 	visitor API, but there are two important differences.
 First, the ``pre`` and ``post`` methods can modify the structure of the tree by returning new nodes.
-Second, there are no &ldquo;generic&rdquo;
-	methods in the tree transform API.
+Second, there are no "generic" methods in the tree transform API.
 So, it is not possible to define a transformation that would replace all statements by something else.
 (It is not clear how that would be useful, anyway.)